First Experimental Constraint on the Scalar Current in the $D^{0(+)}\to \bar K\ell^+\nu_{\ell}$ Transition

 Previously, the branching fraction~(BF) and the decay dynamics of $\klnu$ have been widely investigated by BES~\cite{BES:2004rav,BES:2004obp,BES:2006kzp}, BaBar~\cite{BaBar:2007zgf}, Belle~\cite{Belle:2006idb}, CLEO~\cite{CLEO:2005rxg,CLEO:2005cuk,CLEO:2007ntr,CLEO:2009svp}, and BESIII~\cite{BESIII:2021mfl,BESIII:2015tql,BESIII:2018ccy,BESIII:2017ylw,BESIII:2016hko,BESIII:2015jmz,BESIII:2016gbw,BESIII:2024slx}.
 However, no experimental study of the scalar current and the forward-backward asymmetry of $\klnu$ has been reported yet.
 With 20.3 fb$^{-1}$ of $e^+e^-$ collision data taken at the center-of-mass energy of $\sqrt{s}=3.773$ GeV with the BESIII detector, this Letter presents the first experimental constraint on the scalar current in the $\klnu$ transition, based on a simultaneous fit to the first measured forward-backward asymmetries and precisely determined partial decay rates.
 The BFs of $\klnu$, as well as the product of the FF $f_+(0)$ and the modulus of the CKM matrix element $|V_{cs}|$ are determined with improved precision.
 The results supersede those reported in Ref.~\cite{BESIII:2024slx}, which was based on a portion of the data sample used in this Letter.
 Charge conjugate modes are implied throughout this Letter.

 Details about the design and performance of BESIII detector are given in Refs.~\cite{BESIII:2009fln,Huang:2022wuo}.
-The inclusive Monte Carlo~(MC) samples, described in Refs.~\cite{GEANT4:2002zbu,Jadach:1999vf,Jadach:2000ir,Lange:2001uf,Ping:2008zz,Richter-Was:1992hxq}, are used to model the background in this analysis.
-The signal MC samples of $\klnu$ are simulated with a specific two-parameter series expansion model~\cite{Becher:2005bg} with parameters obtained in this Letter.
+The inclusive Monte Carlo~(MC) samples, described in Refs.~\cite{GEANT4:2002zbu,Jadach:1999vf,Jadach:2000ir,Lange:2001uf,Ping:2008zz,Golonka:2005pn}, are used to estimate the background in this analysis.
+The signal MC samples of $\klnu$ are simulated with a specific two-parameter series expansion model~\cite{Becher:2005bg} using parameters obtained in this Letter.